A professor offered to deliver Thanksgiving meals to all her students. Her kindness went viral.

 “I’ve had messages from parents of students saying ‘Thank you.
 It’s nice to know there are people who care,’ ” said Pearce.

-Since Pearce’s 15-year-old daughter is vegan, she is cooking up a full veganized menu, complete with all the Thanksgiving fixings.
+Since Pearce’s 15-year-old daughter is vegan, she is cooking up a full vegan menu, complete with all the Thanksgiving fixings.

 Mengmeng Liu, a graduate student in the program, is delighted.